 College Success Program

 As students transition from high school, they will have access to dynamic programming geared towards college success and engagement across the TEAK classes.
-This additional component of TEAK encompasses check-ins and visits for first and second year students; group and individual academic, career, and financial aid counseling; a student-led mentorship program; academic and pre-professional workshops; internship opportunities; and bi-annual reunions.
+This additional component of TEAK encompasses check-ins and visits for first and second-year students; group and individual academic, career, and financial aid counseling; a student-led mentorship program; academic and pre-professional workshops; internship opportunities; and professional coaches.

 Transition to College